On quasi-isospectrality of potentials and Riemannian manifolds: Quasi-isospectral Riemannian manifolds

-Using Duhamel's principle one can also prove that $e^{-t(\Delta+V_n)} - e^{-t(\Delta + V)}$ is trace class and that the trace also has an asymptotic expansion as $t\to 0$.
-Using that the trace of the sum of trace class operators is the sum of the traces, we obtain that for any $t >0$
+are trace class and the traces have asymptotic expansions for small values of $t$, $t>0$, of the form given in equation~\ref{eq:aehtLnb} above.
+Recall that the trace of a sum of trace-class operators is the sum of the traces.
+Moreover, we have that if all asymptotic expansions exist, we can sum the terms of the expansions, see Appendix~\ref{AsympExp}.
+Therefore, we obtain that for any $t >0$,

-Hence the asymptotic expansions of the l.h.s. and of the r.h.s. as $t\to 0$ are equal.
-Therefore by equation (\ref{eq:aeHtSoSt}) we have that